tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 The party decides to locate the nearby Cragmaw cavern, rescue the captive and determine if the bugbear knows where their employer has been taken.

-**Krag's Fate:** Asher and Aarden decide that Gar, having sustained the most injuries and kills, can decide Krag's fate.
+**Krag's Fate.** Asher and Aarden decide that Gar, having sustained the most injuries and kills, can decide Krag's fate.
 Aarden suggests leaving him tied in the brush.
 Gar and Asher are more concerned the goblin will interfere in the rescue attempt.
 Gar impales Krag quickly with a javelin after much begging and pleading for mercy.
 A distraught Aarden reclaims his bloodied rope.

-**Encounter Loot:** The party distributes the loot from the goblins.
+**Encounter Loot.** The party distributes the loot from the goblins.
 15 gold, 8 silver total.

-**Short Rest (1 of 2):** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.
+**Short Rest (1 of 2).** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

 **Important NPCs**
 - **Gundren Rockseeker.** Captive.
 Hired the party to escort supplies to Barthon's Provisions.
 Location unknown.